 Books about the Comrades Marathon

-There have been several book written over the years about the Comrades.
-In 2011 John Cameron-Dow published Comrades Marathon – The Ultimate Human Race.
-The book is wonderful account of the race from the early days right up until the modern era.
+There have been several books written over the years about the Comrades.
+In 2011 John Cameron-Dow published Comrades Marathon - The Ultimate Human Race.
+The book is a wonderful account of the race from the early days right up until the modern era.

 Professor Tim Noakes's Book The Lore of Running is an absolute classic in Comrades folklore.
 It is strictly speaking not a book on Comrades (although it is covered extensively) it covers everything from injury prevention and treatment to nutrition.
 (Eds note: The Prof has done an about turn on the nutrition section of this book but the rest of it is fantastic.
 If you would like to read up what the Prof now recommends his latest publication is The Real Meal Revolution)